datagrok-ai/public/help/develop/how-to/build-an-app.md

 (typically, 'view' or 'edit') to a grantee.
 See the [Security](../govern/security.md) article for details.

-When launching a new application on Datagrok, we recommend considering a group which members should have access to this application.
-Often this is a new group which you'd create for this specific application.
-With the application along come the queries and connections used in it.
+Often it's a reasonable choice to create a new group for the users of your application.
-This means grating access to an application implies granting access to the whole package.
+To let users access your applicaiton, share application's package with their group.

-Access to either whole package with all its content, or more fine-grained items such as applications or connections, is managed per-user and per-group.
-Therefore, letting a user group access your application usually means sharing the corresponding package to this group.
-When granting access to a package for a particular group, access to all its items is also shared to this group.
+Open the "Manage" pane in the sidebar, navigate to "Packages", right-click on your package and choose "Share".
+This will also make all the associated connections, queries, scripts and other package entities shared to the group.

 *References:*